Ecologists are employed by:

-Governments often employ ecologists to complete policy assessments in relation to environmental issues.
-Many ecologists, particularly those with master’s degrees, are involved in identifying gaps in environmental impact assessments and developing recommendations for improvements to meet legislated requirements.
-Additional experience with legal aspects of environmental biology is an asset for those involved in environmental impact assessments.
+Governments often employ ecologists to prepare policy assessments in relation to environmental issues.
+Many ecologists, particularly those with master’s degrees, are hired to identify gaps in environmental impact assessments and come up with recommendations for meeting legislated requirements.
+Experience with the legal aspects of environmental biology is an asset for those involved in this kind of work.

-Related summer work experience or volunteer experience is a definite asset when university graduates are looking for work.
-Entry level jobs often are short-term contract positions.
+Related summer work experience or volunteer experience is a definite asset for university graduates looking for work.
+Entry-level jobs often are short-term contract positions.

 Applicants who have bachelor's degrees may be hired for non-research positions that involve conducting laboratory tests or inspections, or collecting routine field data.
 Advancement opportunities are limited for ecologists who only have a bachelor's degree.
 A doctoral degree usually is required for university and independent research positions, and may be required for advancement to senior management positions.

 Ecologists are part of the larger 2011 National Occupational Classification 2121: Biologists and Related Scientists.
 In Alberta, 80% of people employed in this classification work in the following industries: